rzhang404/CirqTrit/README.md

 ## Open-Source Credit
-With thanks to Cambridge Quantum Computing for their open-source `pytket-cirq` conversion code, modified for extension and used under the same license.
+With thanks to Cambridge Quantum Computing for their open-source `pytket-cirq` conversion code, modified for extension and used under the same license,

+and thanks to the Cirq Developers for providing the ternary Pauli operators and experimental data used for development of our noise model, as well as the codebase on which we extend.